AlexMili/torch-dataframe/doc/core/statistics.md

 <a name="Dataframe.get_max_value">
 ### Dataframe.get_max_value(self, column_name)

-Gets the maximum value for a given column.
-Returns maximum values for all numerical columns if none is provided.
-Keeps the order although not if with_named_keys == true as the keys will be sorted in alphabetic order.
+Gets the maximum value.
+Similar in function to which_max but it will also return the maximum integer value for the categorical values.
+This can be useful when deciding on the number of neurons in the final layer.

 ```
 ({